MikhailBerezin/Wavelet_hyperspectral/README.md

 **HOW TO USE**

 1. Run the Function:
    - Call the function `wavelet_transform` from the MATLAB command window.
+Alternatively run the function 'wavelet_transform_entropy'
 2. Select Hyperspectral Data:
    - Choose a `.mat` file with an `Image` variable (3D datacube) and optionally `Wavelength`.
 3. Configure Compression: